treweathers/Java_Developer/Course_2/Course_2.1.md

             wordsSet.add(word);
         }
     }
-Use the removeAll method from the HashSet API to remove all duplicated words from wordsSet:
+Use the `removeAll` method from the `HashSet` API to remove all duplicated words from `wordsSet`:

     wordsSet.removeAll(duplicatesSet);
-Now, wordsSet only contains unique words.
+Now, `wordsSet` only contains unique words.
 Find the last unique word by iterating through the original word list from the end:

     String lastUniqueWord = "";
     for (int i = words.length - 1; i >= 0; i--) {